November 1, 2023

 The customer care team members are expert detectives and problem-solvers.
 Their job is troubleshooting the customer’s problem and finding an appropriate solution.
 Armed with the knowledge of the issue, your customer service reps can now do what they do best: solve the problem.

 At this stage in the customer service recovery process, your reps should be focused on solving the customer’s issue and actively working to maintain the customer relationship.
-Maintaining customer relationships while solving a problem sometimes involve offering a refund.
+Maintaining customer relationships while solving a problem sometimes involves offering a refund.
 Other times, it’s fixing a broken product or upgrading a service.
 It should always include the company covering all costs associated with the fix.
 Research shows that when companies overcompensate for service failure, customers are more likely to accept the fix as fair and satisfactory.

 It’s important to note that a problem is not solved until the customer is completely satisfied.
 Be sure not to make assumptions about customer satisfaction.
 Instead, ask them if they are satisfied with the solution and the service they have received.